kevinzhuang01/srp_2025/_profiles/joshuaadeleke.md

   in fluid and kinetic models.
 topical_areas: Applied Mathematics; Electrical, Electronic, and Information Engineering;
   Fluid and Plasma Physics; Materials Engineering; Statistics and Probability
-motivation: "I am thrilled to engage in the Sustainable Research Pathways (SRP) initiative because it is closely aligned with my research priorities as well as my values as a scholar committed to inclusive science.
+motivation: I am thrilled to engage in the Sustainable Research Pathways (SRP) initiative because it is closely aligned with my research priorities as well as my values as a scholar committed to inclusive science.
 As a fourth-year Ph.D. candidate in Applied Mathematics at Illinois Institute of Technology, I am involved in the analysis of